alphinside/devrel-demo-sources/demos/personal-expense-assistant-adk/expense_manager_agent/task_prompt.md

 /*IMPORTANT INFORMATION ABOUT IMAGES*/
 - User latest message may contain images data when user want to store it or do some data query, the image data will be followed by the image identifier in the format of [IMAGE-ID <hash-id>] to indicate the ID of the image data that positioned right before it

-  Example of the lastest user input structure:
+  Example of the latest user input structure:

   /*EXAMPLE START*/
   - [image-data-1-here]